When road-trip fever hits, it seems like it's always a good time to take a weekend run to Sedona.

 There are good day hikes all around Sedona and in Oak Creek Canyon.
 Visitors should also consider touring the cliff dwellings of Honanki and Palatki, which are a short drive west of Sedona on unpaved roads suitable for passenger vehicles.
 The two sites are the largest cliff dwellings in the Red Rock region and were occupied from about 1150 to 1350 A.D.

 In town, there are scores of shops in uptown Sedona with places catering to every whim from jeep tours to New Age mysticism.
-Visitors might enjoy a stroll through the courtyards and shops at Tlaquepaque, built in a Spanish colonial style, on Oak Creek just south of the junction of State Routes 89A and 179.
+Visitors might enjoy a stroll through the courtyards and shops at Tlaquepaque, built a half century ago in a Spanish colonial style.
+It's on Oak Creek just south of the junction of State Routes 89A and 179.

 During the summer, get up early to enjoy some solitude or swim in Oak Creek at Grasshopper Point or Slide Rock.
-It gets crowded in Oak Creek Canyon on weekends when the weather is good.
+It gets very crowded in Oak Creek Canyon on weekends when the weather is good.

-Traffic also is heavy on SR 179 coming into town and on SR 89A arriving in Uptown Sedona on weekends.
+On weekends, traffic is heavy on SR 179 coming into town from the south and on SR 89A arriving from the north and Oak Creek Canyon.
 It's best to arrive early in the day or late in the afternoon.

 Northbound motorists on Interstate 17 can get off at McGuireville, Exit 293, to go through Cornville and Page Springs to reach Sedona.
 There is far less traffic coming into Sedona from the southwest on SR 89A.
-Plus, a few wineries on the Page Springs Road and the Up the Creek Bistro are worth a stop.
+Plus, a few wineries on the Page Springs Road and the Up the Creek Bistro are worth a visit.

 Another scenic option for the adventurous is taking the 12-mile Schnebly Hill Road from I-17 into Sedona.
 The first few miles are OK but it gets very rocky as the views get better and you descend into Sedona.
 This route is best for trucks and SUVs.

-Chapel of the Holy Cross is an impressive architectural achievement and the views from its hillside location make it
+Chapel of the Holy Cross is an impressive architectural achievement andviews from its hillside location make it